 Matt: That's an actual quote that was said by someone who worked for a million-dollar company.

-- O.O.C.
-Is Serious Business: While Wha Happun? is somewhat snarky, it's usually done in good fun and intended to be educational about the pitfalls of game or movie development.
-The episode on The Guy Game on the other hand, has Matt's barely contained contempt for the concept, the producer, and the juvenile premise boil over and it becomes extremely deadpan mockery.
+- OOC Is Serious Business: While Wha Happun? is somewhat snarky, it's usually done in good fun and intended to be educational about the pitfalls of game or movie development.
+The episode on The Guy Game, on the other hand, has Matt's barely contained contempt for the concept, the producer's debauched lifestyle and unprofessionalism, and the juvenile premise boil over and it becomes extremely deadpan mockery.

-- Recurring Element: In Wha Happun?, nearly every disaster he covers usually involves one of four things:
+- Recurring Element: In Wha Happun?, nearly every disaster he covers usually involves one or more of five things: